la2050/archive/_projects/2016/blacklistla-on-the-playground-where-we-spent-most-of-our-days.md

   sporting events","Number (and quality) of informal spaces for play","Number of parks with intergenerational play opportunities","Per capita crime rates","Perceived safety"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Attendance at major league sporting events
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+  - Per capita crime rates
+  - Perceived safety
+project_proposal_description: >-
+  PLAY doesn’t end with childhood; adults need recess, too!
+In 2017, BlacklistLA will provide 100+ opportunities for Angelenos get active and play in their city with diverse programming on physical fitness, runner safety, local running events, public art and community building.
+Our team of volunteers will offer unique running experiences that integrate landmarks, public art, parks, Metro stations and Los Angeles’ Great Streets as vital spaces for movement, connection and community building.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
+  - Westside
 project_proposal_best_place: >-
   BlacklistLA is committed to transforming Los Angeles into the country’s most vibrant urban playground by creating unique opportunities for Angelenos to